cookiengineer/dotfiles/README.md

 is my repository where all the system profiles and their configuration procedures are stored in.

-I'm kind of an Arch Linux, sometimes i3 and sometimes a GNOME fanboy, so you gotta deal with it.
+I'm kind of an Arch Linux and an i3 fanboy, so you gotta deal with it.

 All profiles here have the shared idea of incrementally configuring stuff, so the setup procedures can be used in partial, too.